crystalunicorn/digitalgarden/src/site/notes/2. Mysteries/Black Sludge.md

 - "inorganic organism, parasitic in nature"

 ## Notes
-- first discovered on the way to Azmarin Village, trying to overtake Virag and Voth - [[6.
-Inbox - Session Notes/Archive/2022-08-07|2022-08-07]]
+- first discovered on the way to Azmarin Village, trying to overtake Virag and Voth - [[Inbox - Session Notes/Archive/2022-08-07|2022-08-07]]
 - appears around [[Narzeczona Crossing|Narzeczona Crossing]]
 - attempts to take over the bodies of creatures
 - capable of using the host's abilities